 A minimum temperature of 20 C from September 1 to June 15

 The cost of these can be included in the rent, or your landlord can ask you to pay for them separately.
 Apart from the ones mentioned above, you may also have to pay for:

 Additional storage space

-Remember, whether it’s a deposit or a service you pay for, it must be specified in the standard lease.
+Remember, everything your landlord asks you to pay for MUST must be specified in the standard lease.
 Read over your contract carefully before you sign, and make sure you’re not being forced to pay for things your landlord can’t legally ask for, like damage deposits.

 If I'm falling behind on rent, where can I get help?

 If you have low income, your local community legal clinic may be able to help you find solutions.
 You can find your clinic on legalaid.on.ca or call Legal Aid Ontario at 1-800-558-8258.